The which

 in their scripts.

-The fix to the first reason is to use command -v
+In that case the fix is to use command -v

 .

-will work just as well, just as fast, and more reliably than $CAT
+will work just as well, be just as fast, and be more reliable than $CAT

 .